Fantine Before the Fall

 “In the Year 1817” is basically Victor Hugo writing one of those Buzzfeed listicles about the year’s big celebrity and news stories, only about a year 40 years before his initial audience read the book, and 200 years before modern audiences.
 Donougher added so many notes, they’re almost as long as the chapter.

 That said, those notes have some fascinating info in them…like the fact that a proto-roller coaster opened outside Paris in 1817 – yes, 1817 – and that’s one of the things Fantine and her friends do on the day the boys all leave.
+(Yep.
+A roller coaster.
+On a day that brought her up, and then dropped her down.)

 Oh, and the opaque description of the group as “Oscars” is a reference to a popular song of the day.